palakbhardwaj/Multi_Model_Meme_Prediction_Explanation/README.md

 - Explore transformer-based multimodal fusion techniques
 - Integrate Large Language Models (LLMs) for richer explanations
 - Extend the framework for multi-class emotion recognition
-- Incorporate attention visualization methods
+- Incorporate attention and Grad-CAM visualizations
+- Develop a Streamlit-based web application
-- Develop a web-based interface for real-time inference
+- Build a real-time inference API
+- Evaluate the framework on additional multimodal benchmark datasets

 ---

 ## ⚠️ Limitations

 - Uses pre-trained models without task-specific fine-tuning.
-- Explanation generation is template-based.
+- Explanation generation is template-based rather than generative.
-- Performance depends on the quality of meme text.
+- Performance depends on the quality of extracted meme text.
-- Currently supports binary sentiment prediction.
+- Currently supports sentiment prediction and does not model fine-grained emotional states.

 ---